JonathanHalpern/year-of-the-challenge/src/pages/blog/2018-01-13-robinson-crusoe.md

 ![null](/img/2018-robinson-crusoe-map.jpg)

-Thank you Dean, for joining us on this challenge!
+Thank you Dean, for joining us on this challenge and for sharing some of your artistic photos!

 Here is a video I took with my drone so you can get a better picture of the island.